mktrm/cs426-fall23/index.md

 ### Homework (20%)
 These are longer form assignments, designed to test your individual understanding.
 You are welcome discuss homework problems with other students or in groups, however, you must complete your final writeup alone.

-Homework submission will be via the [Gradescope](https://canvas.ucsd.edu/courses/28054/external_tools/80) module in Canvas.
+Homework submission will be via the [Gradescope](https://canvas.ucsd.edu/courses/28054/external_tools/80){:target="_blank"} module in Canvas (Canvas page does not work with Safari).
 Regrade requests will also be handled via Gradescope.
 The window for regrades will be no more than one week after graded homework is returned.

 Generally, homework will be released every Thursday and due the following Thursday, at midnight.
 We expect to release a homework assignment every week, with exceptions for the final week, which should result in 4 homework assignments.